AlgoMaster Logo

 • Move a recently accessed item to the front (marking it as Most Recently Used, or MRU)

-• Remove the least recently used item from the back when the cache exceeds its capacity
+• Remove the least recently used item from the back when the cache exceeds capacity

-• Insert new items to the front (they're considered most recently used)
+• Insert new items at the front (they're considered most recently used)

 • Perform all of these operations in O(1) time

-An array or a list won’t work, because inserting or moving elements from the middle involves shifting which is an O(N) operation.
+An array won't work because inserting or moving elements from the middle involves shifting, which is O(n).
+A regular linked list won't work either because finding a specific node to move requires O(n) traversal.

 • Move a node to the head in O(1)